 Dryad [3] is a general-purpose runtime for supporting data-intensive applications on a Windows platform.
 It models programs as a directed, acyclic graph of the data flowing between operations and addresses some limitations existing in MapReduce.
 DryadLINQ [4] is the declarative programming interface for Dryad, and it automatically translates LINQ programs written by the .NET language into distributed computations executing on top of the Dryad system.
 For some applications, writing DryadLINQ distributed programs is as simple as writing sequential programs.
 DryadLINQ and Dryad runtime optimize job execution planning.
-This optimization is handled by the runtime and is transparent to users.
+This optimization is handled by the runtime but is transparent to users.
 For example, when implementing PageRank with the GroupAndAggregate() operator, DryadLINQ can dynamically constructs a partial aggregation tree based on data locality to reduce network traffic over cluster nodes.
+This report is based on our evaluation of DryadLINQ, which was published as a Community Technology Preview (CTP) in December 2010.

 The overall performance issues of data parallel programing models like MapReduce are well understood.
 Dryad simplifies usage by leaving the details of scheduling, communication, and data access to underlying runtime systems that hide the low-level complexity of parallel programming.
-However, such an abstraction may come at a price in terms of performance when applied to a wide range of applications that port to multicore and heterogeneous systems.
-We have conducted extensive experiments on DryadLINQ/Dryad CTP and its usage in a recent publication [5] to identify the classes of applications that fit well.
-It is based on our evaluation of DryadLINQ, which was published as a Community Technology Preview (CTP) in December 2010.
+However, such an abstraction may come at a price in terms of performance when applied to a wide range of applications that port to multi-core and heterogeneous systems.
+We have conducted extensive experiments on DryadLINQ/Dryad CTP and its usage [5] to identify the classes of applications that fit well.
+Here, we include a comprehensive evaluation of Dryad as a technical report.